richchapler/AzureSolutionsDocumentation/docs/DevOps_SynapseDeployment.md

 **Authentication type**... | SQL authentication
 **User name**... | sa (and then the associated password)

-Click "Test Connection", confirm success, and then click "Commit".
+Click "Test Connection", confirm success.
+Click "Commit".
 When prompted "Linked service will be published immediately..." click "OK".

 -----

 ### Step 3: Integration Dataset

 Continue in the DEV instance of Synapse Studio.
 Navigate to "Data" >> "Linked" tab.
 Click "+" and then "Integration dataset" on the resulting menu.
 On the "New integration dataset" popout, search for and select "SQL server", then click "Continue".
-On the "Set properties" popout, select the "dbX" Linked Service, and then click "OK".
+On the "Set properties" popout, select the "dbX" Linked Service.
+Click "OK".

 <img src="https://github.com/richchapler/AzureSolutions/assets/44923999/63a3db7a-90d6-4d13-b332-5737944939cf" width="800" title="Snipped: December 8, 2023" />